feihong/asyncio-tasks-talk/talk.md

 The examples for this talk were made to run on [muffin](https://github.com/klen/muffin), a high-level web framework built on top of [aiohttp](https://github.com/KeepSafe/aiohttp).

+^ The Muffin API, especially for defining routes and request handlers, seems to be modeled after the Flask API.
+But everything that works in aiohttp still works in aiohttp.

 ---
 # Why

-You could just run tasks in Celery, so why bother with asyncio?
+You could just run tasks in Celery or Django Channels, so why bother with asyncio?

-Well, depending on your circumstances, using asyncio can lead to
+Depending on your circumstances, using asyncio can lead to

 - A simpler architecture
 - Less code
 - Better performance

 ^ Simpler architecture: With Celery, you'd also also need to set up RabbitMQ and the Celery task runner.
+With Django Channels, you need to setup Redis.
 Asyncio tasks run within the same process.

 ^ Less code: You don't need to worry about interprocess communication.
 Tasks are just functions, and can accept any kind of argument.

 ^ Better performance: Asyncio tasks are much more scalable than threads.
 Because asyncio I/O operations don't block, you can have many more simultaneously open connections.

 ---
-# The three types of tasks we'll talk about today
+# Types of tasks we'll talk about today

 - Asynchronous
-- Synchronous
+- Synchronous (using ThreadExecutor)
 - Inside web socket handler

-^ The synchronous task will be run in a separate thread.
+- Inside a separate process

 ---
 # Asynchronous task

 We'll start the task in a web socket handler.
-This makes the most sense if we're going to use a web socket to push messages to the client.
+This makes the most sense if we want the browser to receive messages from the task.

+If you don't need the task to communicate with the browser, then using an Ajax call would be fine.

 ---
 # Task function